Image Alt

 Additionally, certain anatomical features like a narrow throat or enlarged tonsils and adenoids can contribute to OSA.
 Recognizing these risk factors is essential for early identification and management of sleep apnea.

 All hope is not lost with a sleep apnea diagnosis.
-Fortunately, our dentists serving Plantation and Greater Fort Lauderdale, FL, can help you navigate treatment alongside a family doctor.
+Fortunately, our dentists in Plantation serving Greater Fort Lauderdale, FL, can help you navigate treatment alongside a family doctor.
 Call Barr Dental Group today at (954) 327-7400 to request an appointment.